 What is the Community Partnership Project (CPP)?

 The Community Partnership Project is a project-based experiential learning program that connects Carleton students with community organizations (charities, non-profits, and social service organizations) in Canada.
-Following 5 months from October 2022 to March 2023 (no programming in December) of self-paced modules on community-engaged learning and project management, students will spend their winter reading week (February 2021) remotely supporting community organizations with the research, planning, and execution of COVID-19 transformation initiatives.
+Following 5 months from October 2022 to March 2023 (no programming in December) of self-paced modules on community-engaged learning and project management, students will spend their winter reading week (February 2022) remotely supporting community organizations with the research, planning, and execution of community-identified projects.

 Some examples of projects students may work on include: